MIRACLE CLAIMS ARE BIG CLAIMS SO THE STANDARD OF EVIDENCE MUST BE HIGH

 One thing that makes Knock dubious is the fact that Catholicism does not have the authority which inspires belief.
 Its main wonder, the resurrection of Jesus is full of holes and absurdities.

-Miracle itself creates a host of problems.
+Miracle as a mere suggestion creates a host of problems.

 Carl Sagan advised that a miracle is a very big claim.
 Religion may say a miracle does not overthrow science.
 Science says the dead man stays dead.
 Religion counters, "We agree.
 We would be overthrowing science if we said a miracle is naturally caused.
 We say it has a cause outside of and beyond nature."
 That is playing with words.
 The fact is that if a miracle like that is claimed, all you know is that a man died and is now alive and you have no way to test if this was natural or not.
 There is more to nature that we will ever know.
 So this leaves science unable to be sure if dead men naturally stay dead.
-So a miracle is a very big claim even if it is not on the face of it very interesting.
+So a miracle is a very big claim - even if it is not on the face of it very interesting.
 For that reason, Sagan said that extraordinary claims need extraordinary evidence.
 He only meant strong evidence.
 If all you ask for is hard evidence or evidence of the same standard you need to put a person in jail for murder that is quite ordinary evidence.
 It is just good evidence.

 The seeking of extraordinary evidence for extraordinary claims, whatever it taken to mean, definitely asks for one or more of the following: unbiased evidence, high quality evidence, perhaps a different kind of evidence, and a greater amount of evidence.